zuplo/docs/docs/articles/monetization-webhook-setup.md

 ![alt text](../../public/media/monetization-webhook-setup/image-2.png)

-6. Return to the Zuplo Portal, open your project and go to the **Environment Variables** section under the **Settings** tab.
+6. Return to the Zuplo Portal, open your project, and go to the **Environment Variables** section under the **Settings** tab.

 7. Create a new Environment Variable.
 Set it as a **Secret** and name the variable `STRIPE_WEBHOOK_SIGNING_SECRET`.
-Paste the value of webhook's **Signing secret** you copied earlier and click **Save**.
+Paste the value of the webhook's **Signing secret** you copied earlier and click **Save**.

 ## 4/ Purchase a Subscription